-Sure enough, a review of TAe confirms that Kant did not take the opportunity in the either the Metaphysical or the Transcendental Expositions to place any explicit emphasis on the role of the understanding in the acts of delimitation 'in thought', construction, etc., as a further condition for the possibility of distinctively geometrical representation.
+Sure enough, a review of TAe confirms that Kant did not take the opportunity in either the Metaphysical or the Transcendental Expositions to place any explicit emphasis on the role of the understanding in the acts of delimitation "in thought", construction, and so on, as a further condition for the possibility of distinctively geometrical representation.
 Indeed, this dependency only becomes highlighted in TD itself, and is more fully articulated only much later in the Analytic (cf. A160/B199).
-Note, however, that even after highlighting this dependence, Kant
+Note, however, that even after highlighting this dependence, Kant continues to reaffirm both the nonconceptuality of the content of intuitions and the independence of intuition and appearances from acts of understanding.27